dabigatran

 What other drugs will affect dabigatran?

-Many drugs can affect dabigatran.
+This list is not complete and many other drugs may affect dabigatran.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed here.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.